Sal's Site

-Riding a wave of momentum that included a 10-day tour in Canada with good friends Wilco, an appearance at Lollapalooza, a song featured on the teen TV show The OC, and rave reviews from Spin magazine for their latest album, Future Women, rock band The M’s from Chicago are making a splash — and doing it their way.
+Riding a wave of momentum that included a 10-day tour in Canada with good friends Wilco, an appearance at Lollapalooza, a song featured on the teen TV show The OC, and rave reviews from Spin magazine for their latest album, Future Women, rock band The M’s from Chicago are making a splash.

 The M’s make records that please them, which is thankfully splendid stuff.